verdaccio/verdaccio/website/translated_docs/zh-CN/best-practices.md

 ### 从npmjs.org使用公有包

 If a package doesn't exist in the storage, the server will try to fetch it from npmjs.org.
+If npmjs.org is down, it serves packages from the cache pretending that no other packages exist.
+If a package doesn't exist in the storage, the server will try to fetch it from npmjs.org.
 If npmjs.org is down, it serves packages from the cache pretending that no other packages exist. **Verdaccio will download only what's needed (requested by clients)**, and this information will be cached, so if the client requests the same thing a second time it can be served without asking npmjs.org for it.

 **Example:**